MobilityData/elrond.gtfs.org/docs/getting_started/features/accessibility.md

 # Accessibility
 GTFS contains multiple features intended to assist riders in navigating and accessing public transit services.
 Such features can communicate route names and colors consistent with the agency's rider-facing materials, indicate wheelchair accessibility for stops or entire trips, or ensure accurate information for riders using assistive technology.

-## Wheelchair accessibility
+## Stops Wheelchair Accessibility

-Wheelchair accessibility fields make it possible to indicate if a stop and vehicle can accommodate users using wheelchairs, allowing them to plan their trips based on the most convenient option for their needs.
+Stops Wheelchair Accessibility fields make it possible to indicate if a vehicle can accommodate users using wheelchairs.

 **Pre-requirements**: